Pandiora/hwinfo-remote/README.md

 # hwinfo-remote

-This Applet aims to provide a little graph with temeperatures and a context-menu including fast-to-use remote-controls.
+This Applet aims to provide a little graph with temperatures and a context-menu including fast-to-use remote-controls.

 ## Getting Started